In Real Life

 - Zig-zagged across the Mass Effect series:

-- Played somewhat straight again in Mass Effect 3, where pistols outclass assault rifles, sniper rifles, and shotguns that are supposed to fill the same role.
-For example: the Talon, a Cerberus pistol that shoots shotgun rounds, outperforms all but one of the actual shotguns.
+- Played somewhat straight again in Mass Effect 3, where pistols can outclass assault rifles, sniper rifles, and shotguns that are supposed to fill the same role.
+For example: the Talon, a Cerberus pistol that shoots shotgun rounds, outperforms all but two of the actual shotguns.
 The Carnifex is an accurate Hand Cannon that kills most enemies in one or two headshots, depending on whether or not they have Deflector Shields.
-It outperforms all but three of the sniper rifles.
-The Paladin is an even more powerful variant of the Carnifex that is only outperformed by the game's two absolute best sniper rifles.
+It outperforms all but a few of the sniper rifles.
+The Paladin is an even more powerful variant of the Carnifex that is only outperformed by the game's four absolute best sniper rifles.
 And finally, the N7 Eagle is an automatic pistol that is nonetheless very accurate and easily outperforms both automatic assault rifles.
 It is, however, far outperformed by the heavier light machine guns and some battle rifles, which for some reason are classified as assault rifles.

 - Metal Gear: